Himalia (moon): Physical characteristics

-Resolved images of Himalia by Cassini have led to a size estimate of 150 × 120 km, while ground-based estimates suggest that Himalia is large, with a diameter around 170 km.
+Resolved images of Himalia by Cassini have led to a size estimate of 150 × 120 km, however due to the effects of limb darkening, the larger dimension may be a better reflection of its true size.
+Ground-based estimates suggest that Himalia is large, with a diameter around 170 km.
 In May 2018, Himalia occulted a star, allowing for precise measurements of its size.
 The occultation was observed from the US state of Georgia.
 From the occultation, Himalia was given a size estimate of 205.6 × 141.3 km, in agreement with earlier ground-based estimates.

+Himalia appears neutral in color (grey), like the other members of its group, with colour indices B−V=0.62, V−R=0.4, similar to a C-type asteroid.
+Measurements by Cassini confirm a featureless spectrum, with a slight absorption at 3 μm, which could indicate the presence of water.
+Its spectrum has been remarked to be strikingly similar to that of the asteroid 52 Europa.

+Himalia's rotational period is 7 h 46 m 55±2 s.

 Mass

-In 2005, Emelyanov estimated Himalia to have a mass of 4.2±0.6×10^18 kg (GM=0.28±0.04), based on a perturbation of Elara on July 15, 1949 (when the distance between them became a mere 64246.04 kilometers).
-JPL's Solar System dynamics website assumes that Himalia has a mass of 2.3×10^18 kg (GM=0.15) with a radius of 85 km.
+In 2005, Emelyanov estimated Himalia to have a mass of 4.2±0.6×10^18 kg (GM=0.28±0.04), based on a perturbation of Elara on July 15, 1949, when the distance between them became a mere 65031 kilometers.
+Also in 2005, Christou tested several different masses of Himalia in a range of 1.7×10^18 kg to investigate a hypothesis that it gravitationally scattered other members of the Himalia group, and the hypothesis was found plausible given the mass was on the higher end, which was consistent with Emelyanov's estimate.
+However a later study asserted that at least twice that mass was required to fully explain the dispersion of the group.
+In 2017, Brozović and Jacobson found that Himalia's mass is constrained to 1.9×10^18 kg (GM=0.13–0.28), and showed that its mass could not be much larger than the value found by Emelyanov.

-Himalia's density will depend on whether it has an average radius of about 67 km (geometric mean from Cassini) or a radius closer to 85 km.